jorgecarleitao/public-contracts/docs/contribute.rst

 The system's idea is to keep track of the issues the project has and by whom they are being addressed.

-We prefer using the ticket system to communicate about specific issues, and the mailing-list_ to broader topics such as new features.

-Given the size and time of the project, we prefer to use tickets for problems that require some time to be solved.
+Given the size of the project, we prefer to use tickets for problems that require some time to be solved.

 Adding tickets
 ::::::::::::::